AndresCH12/Project-Oriphathy/README.md

-# Project Oriphaty(Downfall)
+# Project Oripathy

-## Visual Novel Game Project
+A visual Novel Game Project
 ---

 ## What is a Visual Novel?
-A visual novel, often abbreviated as VN, is an interactive literary genre, which originated in Japan, featuring text-based story with narrative style of literature and interactivity aided by static or sprite-based visuals, most often using anime-style art or occasionally live-action stills.
+A visual novel, often abbreviated as VN, is an interactive literary genre originating in Japan.
+It features a text-based story with a narrative style of literature and interactivity aided by static or sprite-based visuals, most often using anime-style art or occasionally live-action stills.

 ## What is Project Oripathy?
 Project Oripathy is a visual novel fangame based on the existing mobile game Arknights.
 It tells a story loosely based on the events of Arknights, though no knowledge of Arknights or the story behind it is needed as any relevant terms are explained in the game.